FishlandicFishy/lexicring/dict/gyatt.md

 "You've gyatt to see this!"

-4. [n] The part Definition 2 is referring to.
+4. [n] A questionable body part, mostly what Definition 2 refers to.

 * gyatt level: Level 5 Gyatt is the highest level.
 Level 10 Gyatt is hypothetical.
 * gyattmeister: Someone with a Level 5 Gyatt.